ceoche/bvalid/README.md

 ## Usage

-__BValid__ is a validation tool running a collection of assertions or rules on a business object to assess whether this object is valid or not.
+__BValid__ is a validation tool running a collection of assertions (or constraints) on a business object to assess whether this object is valid or not.

 ### Usage with Annotations